prujaka/extsgn-2d/README.md

 ### Installing

-Install all the requirements on your local machine and open the project with any IDE or text editor.
+Fork/clone the repository, install all the requirements on your local machine, and open the project with any IDE or text editor.

 ### Source file short description